ajtran303/parts-unknown/title-page.md

 ### Cast

-* foo - Q Vang
+* foo - The Painted One
-* foo - The Champion / The Student
+* foo - The Student
 * foo - The Mentor
 * foo - The Promoter
 * foo - The Referee